Maksydenko/Practices/README.md

 1. Write a Python program to calculate the length of a string.
 2. Write a Python program to get a string made of the first 2 and the last 2 chars from a given a string.
 If the string length is less than 2, return instead the empty string.
 <pre>Sample Strings:

+"w3resource"
-"w3resource" Expected Result : "w3ce"
+Expected Result: "w3ce"

+"w3"
-"w3" Expected Result : "w3w3"
+Expected Result: "w3w3"

+"w"
-"w" Expected Result : Empty String</pre>
+Expected Result: Empty String</pre>

 3. Write a Python program to get a string from a given string where all occurrences of its first char have been changed to "$", except the first char itself.

-Sample String : 'restart' Expected Result : 'resta\$t'.
+<pre>Sample String : 'restart'
+Expected Result : 'resta\$t'</pre>

 4. Write a Python function to reverses a string if it's length is a multiple of 4.
 5. Write a Python program that accepts a comma separated sequence of words as input and prints the unique words in sorted form (alphanumerically).
 <pre>Sample Words: red, white, black, red, green, black